Do1e

 zsh+oh-my-zsh+powerlevel10k terminal configuration_powerlevel10k configuration-CSDN Blog

-Alternatively, you can directly use my configuration by unzipping the following file into your home directory.
+Alternatively, you can directly use my configuration by decompressing the following file and placing it in your home directory.

 zshconfigs.tar.gz